DonquixoteGarry/Data_Structure/readme.md

 # data_structure flie
 # for assignment of "data structure"(NKU,Yang JF)
-# for share and communication only
+# for sharing and communication only